 1. Revenue per hour by channel

-Catches paid platform issues (Meta pixel breaks, Google tag misfires), checkout flow problems, and inventory issues affecting specific products.
+Catches paid platform issues (Meta pixel breaks, Google tag misfires), checkoutflow problems, and inventory issues affecting specific products.
 Most common AI anomaly catch.

 2. Conversion rate by traffic source

-Catches landing page issues, broken CTA buttons, server errors that hit specific pages but not others.
+Catches landing pageissues, broken CTA buttons, server errors that hit specific pages but not others.
 Often surfaces issues 2-5 days before manual QA would catch.

 3. Email send-through rates

-Catches deliverability issues β sudden drop in opens means inbox placement problem, not a content problem.
+Catches deliverabilityissues, sudden drop in opens means inbox placement problem, not a content problem.
 Catching this in hours vs days prevents major sender reputation damage.

 4. Ad spend without conversions

 Catches tracking failures specifically.
 If $5K in spend drives 0 conversions for 4 hours when normal is 200/day, the pixel is broken or the integration died.
 Most expensive anomaly to miss.
+(See Google's AI Search announcementfor the official documentation.)

 5. Customer support ticket volume